-Based on hypothesis test results presented in Table 4 above, it can be seen that brand prominence does not have significant effect on purchase intention.
-Although prominent brand placements may attract attention that has an impact on memory upgrades, but at the same time players may begin to wonder about the reason for their placement.
+Sixth hypothesis: the effect of brand prominence on purchase intention brand placements may attract attention that has an impact on memory upgrades, but at the same time players may begin to wonder about the reason for their placement.
 Based on the PKM, players who are aware of the persuasion intent of the ad will process the advertisement differently.
 They will defend themselves from the persuasion (Friestad & Wright, 1994;1999), and this can lower their interest to buy products in the game (Purnawirawan et al., 2010).